-MEETING OF THE PUBLIC TRUST BOARD - 06 September 2018 Well-led: Self-assessment & Action Plan AGENDA ITEM: 10 Report Author and Job Title: Suzie Loader Improvement Consultant Responsible Director: Chief Executive Chair Action Required Approve ⊠ Discuss □ Inform □ Assure □ (select the relevant action required) Executive Summary The trust undertook a self-assessment against the Key Lines of Enquiry (KLOE) for the Well-Led Domain of the CQC standards (2017), in order to identify areas for development.
+MEETING OF THE PUBLIC TRUST BOARD - 06 September 2018 Well-led: Self-assessment & Action Plan AGENDA ITEM: 10 Report Author and Job Title: Suzie Loader Improvement Consultant Responsible Director: Chief Executive Chair Action Required Approve ⊠ Discuss □ (select the relevant action ure 🗆 Executive Summary The trust undertook a self-assessment against the Key Lines of Enquiry (KLOE) for the Well-Led Domain of the CQC standards (2017), in order to identify areas for development.
 This report outlines the self-assessment methodology undertaken, details the resulting action plan for approval and suggests that progress against the plan should be monitored via the Trust Management Board (TMB) and Trust Board on a quarterly basis.
-Recommendation Members of the Trust Board are asked to: Acknowledge that the methodology for the self-assessment undertaken was robust Ratify the resulting action plan Approve the governance surrounding implementation of the action plan Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline If the action plan is not implemented at pace and successfully, this will leave the organisation at risk of not improving how the Resource implications Any resource implications executive lead for each of plan. • Legal and Equality and Diversity implications ty and There are no legal or equality & diversity implications associated Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hon ne 🗆 Strategic objective this report aims to support) Partners ⊠ Resources ⊠ Value collea agues ⊠
+Recommendation undertaken was rotRatify the resulting he methodology fo oust action plan r the self-assessment implementation of the Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline If the action plan is not imp will leave the organisation organisation is led, which care delivered for patients at risk of not impro will ultimately impa oving how the Resource implications Any resource implications will be identified by the individual executive lead for each of the actions identified within the action plan.
+Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper."
+Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hom Strategic objective this report aims to support) Partners ⊠ Resources ⊠ Value collea lgues ⊠